joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 **Apartment Keys Parable**

 ## The lineup (what are my choices)

-The key question you should ask yourself is: "what are my security needs".
-There is no such thing as "the one correcr model".
+The key question you should ask yourself when choosing a security model is: "what are my security needs".
+There is no such thing as "the one correct model".
 Below are some questions to answer in order to point yourself in the right direcion.

  * Is the system a closed system?
  - If your system is all within your organization (i.e. no 3rd party services, you can physically touch your servers), and all the user data is owned by the organiztion and not the users themselves, then you might be fine using traditional security (hop by hop and channel security).